murat-erdogan/angularjs-spa-example/README.md

 for ui-router:
 angular-ui-router.min.js

-ngroute is not the best practice and ongoing project is already using ui-router.
+ngroute is not the best practice.
 So this app is built using ui-router.

 Demo:
 http://muraterdogan.co.uk/files/spa